 Asia Smart City Conference

-At the previous 6th conference held in 2017, the conference welcomed over 70 participants from international organizations, private enterprises, city governments, and more.
+At the previous 6th conference held in 2017, we welcomed over 70 participants from international organizations, private enterprises, city governments, and more.
 Active exchange for matching needs of emerging cities with solutions from international organizations and firms realized through exhibitions and practical discussions involving all participants.

 Announce of the 7th Conference